m-reza-rahman/azure-cafe/README.md

 ## Create Service Connections
 * Clone this repository into your own GitHub account.
 Make sure to update the [azure-cafe.yml](azure-cafe.yml) file to replace occurrences of `rezarahman` with `<Your Docker Hub ID>` on GitHub.
 Make sure to also update the [standalone.xml](server/standalone.xml) file in the server/ directory to replace occurrences of `reza` with `<your suffix>`.
 * Go to [Azure DevOps home](https://dev.azure.com).
 * Select your project.
-Click on project settings -> Pipelines -> Service connections -> New service connection -> GitHub.
+Click on project settings -> Pipelines -> Service connections -> Create service connection -> GitHub.
+Select Azure Pipelines as the OAuth configuration.
+Click authorize.
 Provide a connection name.
-Click authorize.
-Click OK.
+Click save.
 * Select New service connection -> Docker Registry.
 Select Docker Hub as your registry type.
 Specify the connection name to be docker-hub-`<Your Docker Hub ID>`.
 Fill in your Docker ID, password and email.
 Click OK.
 * Select New service connection -> Kubernetes.
 Select Azure subscription as your authentication.
 Specify the connection name to be azure-cafe-cluster.
 Select the cluster to be azure-cafe-cluster-`<your suffix>`.
 Click OK.